HacktheHill/www/challenges.md

 ---

 - Make it so that the page works offline (2pt)
-- Make the app installable as a PWA (3pt)
 - Make it so that the page has 100% score on Lighthouse (4pt)
 - Deploy the app to a static hosting service such as GitHub Pages, Netlify, or Vercel (5pt)